Frequently Asked Questions and Myths about the River of Grass Greenway (ROGG)

 5. Is there a Need for the ROGG?

 Currently, it is questionably safe to travel on US 41 within the ROGG route via non-motorized means.
 This is the only route available for non-motorized travel.
 The ROGG would provide safe self-propelled travel across the state, and to visit our state and national parks.

 The six national and state parks along the ROGG route are experiencing ever increasing vehicle traffic counts.
 This trend is expected to continue.
 ROGG, if accompanied by a shuttle system, would actually reduce traffic counts on US 41 and relieve parks of congestion problems and potential trailhead expansions.
 This is particularly important for Shark Valley visitor center, where overflow parking equates to parking on the shoulder of US 41 (sometimes 50-100 vehicles parked on the shoulder), which creates a safety hazard for visitors and motorists.

 The "do nothing" scenario is that the vast majority of Everglades visitors view the Everglades in personal vehicles at 55 mph on US 41.
 Visitation is increasing, which means more cars.
-We can expect more cars in the future (more trailhead parking spaces, maybe a 4-lane highway), or we can embrace a 2-lane highway with alternative transportation modes that include non-motorized (bike/ped) modalities combined with transit.
+We can expect more cars in the future (more trailhead parking spaces), or we can embrace a 2-lane highway with alternative transportation modes that include non-motorized (bike/ped) modalities combined with transit.